jcfx11/Encoder/README.md

 AS5600 3.3V absolute encoder, 1.3 inch 5V Mono OLED display from Ebay or similar, 3d printed parts, piece of veroboard, and a "shield" for your microprocessor to enable easy board connections.

+Many examples of AS5600 and Oled on Youtube

 Needs hands on coding to calibrate and tailor the angles read to the display

 The two sensor arms are examples, I expect you will need to tailor the length, for example, to suit your particular installation.